The Wisconsin Department of Safety and Professional Services is responsible for issuing licenses to qualified applied behavior analysts in the state.

 - Teaching or instruction activities

-If these professions are incorporated into Wisconsin law in the future you can find more information through the Wisconsin Department of Safety and Professional Services and the Wisconsin Association for Behavior Analysis.
+You can find more information through the Wisconsin Department of Safety and Professional Services and the Wisconsin Association for Behavior Analysis.